tylerthecoder/TylerCraft/README.md

 # Tylercraft

-This is Tylercraft, a version of minecraft written using webgl.
+Welcome to Tylercraft, a version of minecraft written using webgl.

-# Development
+## Usage

-## Install
+Install yarn and rust

-`yarn`
+run `yarn` to install all dependencies

-Need to install global cargo packages: `cargo install cargo-watch` and `cargo install wasm-bindgen-cli`
+global cargo packages:

-## Running
+- cargo install cargo-watch
+- cargo install wasm-bindgen-cli

+Turborepo is used to manage multiple workspaces

-`yarn dev`
+`yarn dev` starts the dev server for all packages

-# Deploying
+### Deploying

-The server lives on my raspberry pi.
-The whole app can be deployed by running `make deploy-pi` when on the same network as the pi.
+Deployed on my private server.
+Run `./scripts/web-start.sh` to install and deploy

-# Random Docs
+## Random Docs

-## Flow of events
+### Flow of events

 Client controller generates client events
 Events are sent to Game on both the server and client